 Considerations: A graphing calculator is required.
-Tl89 or TI-Nspire calculators are NOT allowed.
+Tl89 or Tl-Nspire calculators are NOT allowed.
+Earns 0.5 units of NCAA mathematics credit.

 Course Description: This course includes a variety of topics, including equations, inequalities, linear functions and relations, systems of equations and inequalities, quadratic functions and relations, polynomials and functions, inverse functions and relations, radical functions and relations, exponential functions and relations, logarithmic functions and relations, and rational functions and relations.
 This course fulfills minimum requirement for entry into most regent universities.